Michigan Wolverines football: Michigan Stadium (1927–present)

 Fielding H. Yost anticipated massive crowds as college football's popularity increased and wished to build a stadium with a capacity of at least 80,000.
 Ultimately, the final plans authorized the construction of a stadium with a capacity of 72,000 with footings to be set in place to expand it beyond 100,000 later.
 Michigan Stadium was dedicated in 1927 during a game against the Ohio State Buckeyes, drawing an over-capacity crowd of 84,401.
 After World War II, crowd sizes increased, prompting another stadium expansion to a capacity of 93,894 in 1949.
 Michigan Stadium cracked the 100,000 mark by expanding to 101,001 in 1955.
 Michigan Stadium temporarily lost the title of "largest stadium" to Neyland Stadium of the Tennessee Volunteers in 1996, but recaptured the title in 1998 with another expansion to 107,501.
 In 2007, the Board of Regents authorized a $226 million renovation to add a new press box, 83 luxury boxes, and 3,200 club seats.
 For the 2011 season, lights were installed at Michigan Stadium at the cost of $1.8 million.
 This allowed Michigan to play its first night game at home against Notre Dame in 2011.
+Michigan Stadium underwent a renovation for the 2023–2024 season, installing new screens and LED stadium lighting with color-changing fixtures.

 Rivalries

 Ohio State

-Michigan and Ohio State first played each other in 1897.
+Michigan and Ohio State is an arch-rivalry, first played in 1897.
 The rivalry was particularly enhanced during The Ten Year War, a period in which Ohio State was coached by Woody Hayes and Michigan was coached by Bo Schembechler.
-Overall, the Buckeyes and Wolverines football programs have combined for 19 national titles, 77 conference titles, and 10 Heisman Trophy winners.
-Michigan holds a 60–51–6 advantage through the 2022 season.
+In 2000, the game was ranked by ESPN as the greatest North American sports rivalry ever.
+Overall, the Buckeyes and Wolverines football programs have combined for 20 national titles, 84 conference titles, and 10 Heisman Trophy winners.
+Michigan holds a 62–51–6 advantage in the all-time series, last playing in 2024 and winning a fourth consecutive game.

 Michigan State

 Michigan and Michigan State first played each other in 1898.
-Since Michigan State joined the Big Ten Conference in 1953, the two schools have competed annually for the Paul Bunyan – Governor of Michigan Trophy.
-The winner retains possession of the trophy until the next year's game.
-Michigan leads the trophy series 38–28–2.
-Michigan is the holder of the trophy following a 2022 win over the Spartans, 29–7.
-Michigan holds a 72–38–5 advantage through the 2022 season.
+Since Michigan State joined the Big Ten Conference in 1953, the two schools have competed annually for the Paul Bunyan Trophy, with the winner retaining possession of the trophy until the next year's game.
+Michigan leads the trophy series 42–28–2.
+The Wolverines have possessed the trophy since 2022, last retaining the trophy with a 31–20 win over the Spartans in 2025.
+Michigan holds a 75–38–5 advantage in the all-time series.

 Minnesota

-Michigan plays Minnesota for the Little Brown Jug trophy.
-The Little Brown Jug is the most regularly exchanged rivalry trophy in college football, the oldest trophy game in FBS college football, and the second oldest rivalry trophy overall.
-Through the 2021 season, Michigan leads the overall series 76–25–3.
+Michigan first played Minnesota in 1892, and play for the Little Brown Jug trophy.
+The Little Brown Jug is the most regularly exchanged rivalry trophy in college football and the oldest trophy game in FBS college football.
+Michigan has possessed the trophy since 2015 and leads the overall series 78–25–3, last playing in 2024.